 Excellence in Education for Every Student, Every Day, Everywhere.

-Quantico Middle High School empowers all students to analyze and think critically through the use of effective instructional strategies in support of college and career readiness, while also endowing them with a sense of understanding and compassion for others.
+Quantico Middle High School creates globally minded and empathetic students who are empowered to analyze and think critically through the use of engaging instructional strategies in support of College and Career Readiness Standards.